 Here are some of the things I’ve learned:

-It doesn’t matter whether your team is tech savvy or not, most people use or can use Facebook.
+It doesn’t matter whether your team is tech-savvy or not, most people use or can use Facebook.
 They might spend a considerable amount of their ‘off time’ here.
 Through Chayn’s work, we have noticed that women who are survivors of abuse often use this space to organize themselves in order to share information, express feelings and empower themselves.
 We do it inside Chayn too.
 We use Facebook to build our community, introduce new members, share opinions, update each other on projects, and ask for help.
 We also use Slack for communication within projects, Asana for project management, Groove for co-managing email inboxes, Google docs for hosting documents and Typeform for surveys.
 The best part?
 They are all free and easy to use.

-Empowering people by co-designing solutions:
+Empowering people by co-designing solutions

 Is empowering your team members one of the main aims of your manifesto?
-You can do this by bringing people onboard from beginning to build the movement.
-That’s why organization like Chayn, Empower Hack and Refugee Design Council are important as they are practical examples on how you can co-create solutions with underrepresented and marginalised people.
+You can do this by bringing people on board from beginning to build the movement.
+That’s why organisations like Chayn, Empower Hack and Refugee Design Council are important as they are practical examples on how you can co-create solutions with underrepresented and marginalised people.
 A stronger and more able team will mean more success for your organisation.
-The challenge of empowering people online comes with the risk of excluding people who don’t use social media or don’t feeling safe/comfortable using it.
+The challenge of empowering people online comes with the risk of excluding people who don’t use social media or don’t feel safe/comfortable using it.
 We have faced this problem at Chayn, and we had to accept this fact that at the moment, we will be missing out on some people.
 Another important consideration is to understand that you have to establish trust within members of your community and this, unfortunately, takes time and sincere effort.

 Be diverse and inclusive in building your movement.
 Challenge yourself and talk to people not in your usual circles, and bring them onboard.
 The more diverse your organization is, the more perspectives and experiences you will have, which would enable you to shape your movement.
 Immy Kapur nailed it during Losing Control when she emphasised on the importance of being inclusive from the beginning.
 In fact, diversity and inclusiveness should be one of the founding stones for your movement.

-Owning the movement:
+Owning the movement

 Building a strong community and movement means everyone involved should have some form of ownership.
-Every person is an unique ambassador, adding their own kind of value.
+Every person is a unique ambassador, adding their own kind of value.
 Show them your appreciation whenever you can and give them credit.
 Even the smallest of efforts should be celebrated as an achievement for them and for the team.
 However, beware of people who create a toxic environment in the group and if you cannot get them to change their behaviour, take them out.
 Negativity spreads like wildfire and the movement should be a safe space.

-Invest in your community:
+Invest in your community

 This is one of the most important points.
 I really can’t stress this enough: the more you give the community, the more it will give back.
 Train your team, help and support them.
-This can be time consuming and it’s never guaranteed how long volunteers will stay around.
+This can be time-consuming and it’s never guaranteed how long volunteers will stay around.
 To reduce time and be more efficient, at Chayn, we have an in-house training program on teachable where we encourage our volunteers to learn how to lead a project, use social media, and how to build partnerships.
 This makes it easier to share skills, reduces training time, and in turn makes the movement sustainable.